 As a pre/postnatal exercise specialist, Caitlin focuses on the functional movement patterns of women.
-Specifically, TLM utilizes a methodology that goes into the movement patterns of that play into how a woman picks up child; it focuses on what muscles need to be strong for a vaginal birth, or during the time a woman breast-feeds her child.
+Specifically, TLM utilizes a methodology that goes into the movement patterns that play into how a woman picks up the child; it focuses on what muscles need to be strong for a vaginal birth, or during the time a woman breastfeeds her child.

 The training offered at TLM pays close attention to postural alignment, and strives to eliminate pain for women that society has traditionally associated with pregnancy.
 Due to TLM’s methodology, Caitlin notes that approximately 95% of her clients experience minimal to no pain either during or after pregnancy.